1/f^{3/2} Spectral Density at the Phonon Bottleneck: Application to real systems

+The first case is where $2|\chi|/\chi_T\omega$ simply represents the Fourier transform of the normalised relaxation function $v(|t|)$.
+If experimental relaxation data is consistent with the $F(t)$ of Eq. \ref{Lambert} then it is most likely consistent with its Fourier transform.
+There are at least two studies, by Standley and Wright~\cite{Standley}, and by Roinel \textit{et al.}~\cite{Roinel}, that tested Eq. \ref{time} and hence Eq. \ref{Lambert}.
 Both studies reported excellent agreement with the experimental data.
 It was, of course, necessary to introduce units of time, by writing $t = \mathcal{W} t'$ where $t'$ is the dimensional time.
-Standley and Wright used esr to study the magnetic relaxation of a an organic copper complex (copper dipyrromethene), following a microwave pulse, fitting their data at 2.45 K (for example) with $\mathcal{W}=1.06/{\rm ms}$, $\sigma = 1.57$.
+Standley and Wright used esr to study the magnetic relaxation of an organic copper complex (copper dipyrromethene), following a microwave pulse, fitting their data at 2.45 K (for example) with $\mathcal{W}=1.06/{\rm ms}$, $\sigma = 1.57$.
 Roinel \textit{et al.} used nmr to measure the relaxation of the polarisation (magnetization) of $^{169}$Tm nuclear spins in TmPO$_4$ at $T=50$ mK, $H_1=1$ T, fitting their data with $\mathcal{W} = 1/(26~{\rm hr})$ and $\sigma = 17$.